 - First, your provider will have you sit at the edge of a chair, exam table or hospital bed with your arms and head resting on a table in front of you at about the height of your chest.
 Your legs may be supported with a chair that is placed under your feet and a pillow may be placed on the table to put your arms and head on to make you more comfortable.
 If you are unable to stay in this position you may be able to have the procedure done while lying on your side.

 - Once you are in a comfortable position your provider will ask you to not move, take deep breaths or cough.
 The provider may palpate (feel with his or her hands) the spaces between your ribs on your back.
 An ultrasound may be used to find the space where the fluid is most accessible.
 A cool or warm gel will be placed on the ultrasound probe and you may feel slight pressure where the ultrasound is being placed on your skin.
 This is not painful.

-- Once the provider determines the best insertion site for the needle that will remove the fluid they will mark the spot.
+- Once the provider finds the best insertion site for the needle that will remove the fluid, they will mark the spot.
 Next, the provider will clean the area where the needle will be inserted.
 This will most likely feel cold.
-A sterile drape may be placed surrounding the area of the insertion site.
+A sterile drape may be placed around the area of the insertion site.

 - The area around the site where the needle will be placed is then numbed.
 A small needle will be used to inject the local anesthetic (numbing medication) below the skin.
 The medication may cause a brief burning or stinging sensation.
 Your provider will wait a few moments to ensure the area is properly numbed.

-- A chest x-ray is usually performed shortly after the thoracentesis is complete to monitor for any complications.
+- A chest x-ray is usually performed shortly after the thoracentesis is complete to look for any complications.
 Your blood pressure, breathing, and oxygenation will be monitored for a period of time after the procedure.
-If your thoracentesis was done in your doctor’s office you will be sent home once you are stable.
+If your thoracentesis was done in your provider’s office, you will be sent home once you are stable.
 You should have someone drive you home.

 What are the risks?